 The Magni Rotuli Scaccarii Normanniae also lists Le Bel in Normandy in 1189.
 One of the earliest notables of the family was Jean Le Bel (c.
 1290-1370), a Flemish chronicle and soldier.
 He was one of the first chroniclers to write in French instead of Latin.
 As a soldier, he joined with Jean, Count de Beaumont on his travels to England and Scotland in 1327.

 Guillaume Labelle, son of Jean and Marie (née Loye), was a French farmer that travelled from Saint-Elei, Normandy to Canada in the 17th century.
 After arriving in Quebec he married Anne Charbonneau in Montreal on 23rd November 1671.
 They had eleven children together and five of their sons eventually married and carried on the name Labelle in Canada.

-Important Dates for the Aubel family
+Early History of the Aubel family

 This web page shows only a small excerpt of our Aubel research.
 Another 71 words (5 lines of text) covering the years 1650, 1573, 1674, 1734, 1703, 1696 and 1768 are included under the topic Early Aubel History in all our PDF Extended History products and printed products wherever possible.

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Aubel, including Lebel, LeBel, LaBelle, Belle, Bell, Labelle, Label, LaBell, LaBel, LeBelle, LeBaile, LaBaile, Lebaile and many more.